kgrgreer/foam3/tutorial/phonecat/3b-dao.md

 - `IndexedDB`
 - Plain Javascript arrays
 - REST services
-- XML and JSON files
+- XML and cON files
-- MongoDB (in Node.js)
+- MongoDB (in Node.c)

 There are also many DAO "decorators" which add extra functionality on top of other DAOs.
 This spares each DAO's author from having to reimplement caching, autoincrement, logging and timing.